 If the prospectus is of interest to JHM, the author will then be invited to submit a draft CCC for formal review and further development by Editors or JHM National Correspondents.
 Initiation of this collaborative review and revision process does not guarantee acceptance.

 Perspectives in Hospital Medicine

-Perspectives in Hospital Medicine (1,500 words, unstructured abstract, no more than 2 tables or figures, no more than 40 references) articles point out new breakthroughs in clinical therapies, controversies in care delivery innovation or policy, or factors that will shape the future of Hospital Medicine.
+Perspectives in Hospital Medicine (1,500 or fewer words, no more than 1 table or figure, no more than 20 references) articles point out new breakthroughs in clinical therapies, controversies in care delivery innovation or policy, or factors that will shape the future of Hospital Medicine.

 Choosing Wisely®: Next Steps in Improving Healthcare Value